One-dimensional space

-A one-dimensional space (1D space) is a mathematical space in which location can be specified with a single coordinate.
+A one-dimensional (1D) space is a mathematical space in which location can be specified with a single coordinate.
 An example is the number line, each point of which is described by a single real number.

 Any straight line or smooth curve is a one-dimensional space, regardless of the dimension of the ambient space in which the line or curve is embedded.
 Examples include the circle on a plane, or a parametric space curve.

 In physical space, a 1D subspace is called a "linear dimension" (rectilinear or curvilinear), with units of length (e.g., metre).

 In algebraic geometry there are several structures that are one-dimensional spaces but are usually referred to by more specific terms.
 Any field $K$ is a one-dimensional vector space over itself.
 The projective line over $K,$ denoted $\mathbf P^1(K),$ is a one-dimensional space.
 In particular, if the field is the complex numbers $\mathbb{C},$ then the complex projective line $\mathbf P^1(\mathbb{C})$ is one-dimensional with respect to $\mathbb{C}$ (but is sometimes called the Riemann sphere, as it is a model of the sphere, two-dimensional with respect to real-number coordinates).

 For every eigenvector of a linear transformation T on a vector space V, there is a one-dimensional space A ⊂ V generated by the eigenvector such that T(A) = A, that is, A is an invariant set under the action of T.

 In Lie theory, a one-dimensional subspace of a Lie algebra is mapped to a one-parameter group under the Lie group–Lie algebra correspondence.

 More generally, a ring is a length-one module over itself.
 Similarly, the projective line over a ring is a one-dimensional space over the ring.
 In case the ring is an algebra over a field, these spaces are one-dimensional with respect to the algebra, even if the algebra is of higher dimensionality.